for All Browsers, Mobile and Native Platforms

 In cases with a single broadcaster, viewers can connect in with lowest latency by using LiveSwitch’s SFU capability, which bypasses media decoding on the server and forwards packets directly to the viewers.

-If multiple broadcasters are involved, LiveSwitch’s MCU can be used to deliver the combined feed as a single stream, at a cost of server resources to decode, mix, and re-encode the broadcasters’ media feeds.
+If multiple broadcast streams are available, LiveSwitch’s MCU can be used to deliver the combined feed as a single stream, using server resources to decode, mix, and re-encode each broadcaster media feed as needed.